droonga/droonga.org/tutorial/1.0.3/groonga/index.md

 ---
-title: "Droonga tutorial: How to migrate from Groonga?"
+title: "Droonga tutorial: Getting started/How to migrate from Groonga?"
 layout: en
 ---